boranno/Huf-Me-File-Manager/README.md

 # Huf-Me-File-Manager
-## A Data Structure Course Project
+## A Data Structure Course Project with C++ for Compressing and Decompressing Files along with other features

 ### Team Members
 - Sourav Garodia 221-15-5048